amd112/clusteringEthics/index.md

 ## The Curse of Dimensionality

-The ‘curse of dimensionality,’ first introduced by Richard Bellman, is the idea that high dimensional datasets are commonly faced with sparse data.
-This curse is based on the idea that as dimensionality increases, the volume of space increases so fast that the data needed to address a problem grows exponentially.
-In data with a high number of dimensions, detecting similarities in data can be difficult, as all observations seem distinct due to the vastness of space they are distributed across.
+The ‘curse of dimensionality,’ first introduced by Richard Bellman, is the idea that high dimensional datasets are commonly faced with the problem of sparse data.
+As dimensionality increases, the volume of space increases so fast that the data needed to find patterns grows exponentially.
+In data with a high number of dimensions detecting similarities in data can be difficult, as all observations seem distinct due to the vastness of space they are distributed across.
 This means that an incredible amount of data is needed to detect grouping in high dimensional data.

-For a simple example, let’s look at an example of a few data points in one and two dimensions.
+For a simple example, let’s look at a few data points in one and two dimensions.
 In a single dimension, the red line is a very clear divisor between two groups of points.

 ![1 dimension](https://github.com/amd112/clusteringEthics/blob/master/images/1_dim.jpg?raw=true "One Dimensional Division")